BregornOriginal/L-O-T-R-Anniversary/README.md

 - I will respect the colors, font and layout
 - I will use a different topic, It will be about The Lord of the Rings movies.

+### Tools
+- Using descriptive PR and Readme
+- GitHub flow
+- Using Linters
+- Best Practices

+### Technologies used

+- HTML
+- CSS
+- JS